News

 Biographical Sketch

 In 2004, Dr Prentki, with the help of several investigators, founded the Montreal Diabetes Research Center that he currently directs.
-He was awarded the prize of the Federations of European Endocrine Societies in 1994 and a Canada Research Chair in Diabetes and Metabolism in 2006.
+He was awarded in 1994 the prize of the Federations of European Endocrine Societies, a Canada Research Chair in Diabetes and Metabolism in 2006 and was awarded the Albert Renold prize of the European Association for the Study of Diabetes in 2011.

 Click here for pdf CV